sonocotta/esparagus-media-center/README.md

 </details>

 As of mid-2025 work is ongoing ([1](https://github.com/c-MM/esphome-snapclient/), [2](https://github.com/esphome/esphome/pull/8350)) to add snapcast component to ESPHome.
 This is based on the [original implementation](https://github.com/CarlosDerSeher/snapclient) done by CarlosDerSeher.
-This have a benefit of enabling all the DAC features implemented by ESPHome driver.
-As soon as it is ready I will add ESPHome configs that implement it.
+This has the benefit of enabling all the DAC features implemented by the ESPHome driver.
+As soon as it is ready, I will add ESPHome configs that implement it.

 ## Squeezelite-ESP32